Pwoodlock/VeriMox/README.md

 ---

 VeriMox is a disaster recovery verification utility for Proxmox PBS.
-It restores the latest VM backups, boots them in isolation, captures a screenshot (e.g. Windows login screen), and optionally uploads it to a central dashboard or FastAPI endpoint for audit tracking.
+It restores the latest VM backups, boots them in isolation, captures a screenshot (e.g. Windows login screen), and optionally uploads that image to a FastAPI endpoint or dashboard for audit tracking.

+To prevent false positives or repeated snapshots from being misinterpreted as valid, **VeriMox includes SHA hashing of screenshots** to detect duplicate images.
+This ensures that each verification is genuinely unique — not just a recycled result from a stale restore.

+This module is being released as a standalone open-source project once it reaches a stable beta stage.
-This tool was released as a standalone module from a larger internal platform to serve the wider community — because **no system is truly protected until a restore is verified.**
+It was extracted from a larger internal infrastructure platform to serve the wider community — because **no system is truly protected until a restore is verified and proven to boot.**

 ---